Chicago Blackhawks: 2010–2012: Building up for more consistency

 The Blackhawks immediately faced salary cap constraints prior to the 2010–11 season.
 The team was forced to trade several players who played an integral role to their 2009–10 Stanley Cup victory, including Dustin Byfuglien, Andrew Ladd, Kris Versteeg, Brent Sopel, Ben Eager and Colin Fraser.
 The team was also unable to agree to terms with starting goaltender Antti Niemi, who left as restricted free agent to the San Jose Sharks.
 The Blackhawks signed former Dallas Stars starting goalie Marty Turco as his replacement, but eventually turned to rookie Corey Crawford to become their full-time starting goaltender.
-The Blackhawks also acquired Viktor Stalberg from the Toronto Maple Leafs and signed rookies Nick Leddy and Marcus Kruger to three-year entry-level contracts.
-The Blackhawks also made a mid-season trade to acquire winger Michael Frolik from the Florida Panthers in exchange for Jack Skille, Hugh Jessiman and David Pacan.
+The Blackhawks also acquired Viktor Stålberg from the Toronto Maple Leafs and signed rookies Nick Leddy and Marcus Krüger to three-year entry-level contracts.
+The Blackhawks also made a mid-season trade to acquire winger Michael Frolík from the Florida Panthers in exchange for Jack Skille, Hugh Jessiman and David Pacan.
 Amidst the roster turnaround, the defending Stanley Cup champion Blackhawks finished the season with a 44–29–9 record, and placed third in the Central Division and eighth in the Western Conference.
 The team's playoff fate was determined on the final day of the regular season on April 10, 2011.
 The Blackhawks lost their regular season finale to the Detroit Red Wings 4–3 but still received the eighth and final seed in the Western Conference after the Minnesota Wild defeated the Dallas Stars later that same day 5–3.
 Had the Stars won their finale against the Wild, the Stars would’ve overtaken the defending Stanley Cup champion Blackhawks to the last playoff spot, which would’ve resulted in the Blackhawks dropping to ninth place in the West and missing the playoffs entirely by one point in the standings.
 In the first round of the 2011 playoffs, the Blackhawks faced the Presidents' Trophy-winning Vancouver Canucks, marking the third consecutive playoffs that the two teams faced each other, this time in the first round in contrast to the second round the previous two years prior.
 The Canucks built a three-game lead in the series before the Blackhawks were able to win the next three games in a row.
 Alex Burrows won game 7 for the Canucks in overtime, 2–1 to win the series 4–3.